 The historical financial information of Industrea prior to the Business Combination (a special purpose acquisition company, or SPAC) has not been reflected in the Predecessor financial statements as these historical amounts have been determined to be not useful information to a user of the financial statements.
 SPACs deposit the proceeds from their initial public offerings into a segregated trust account until a business combination occurs, where such funds are then used to either pay consideration for the acquiree or stockholders who elect to redeem their shares of common stock in connection with the business combination.
-SPACs will operate until the closing of a business combination, and the SPAC operations until the closing of a business combination, other than income from the trust account investments and transaction expenses, are nominal.
+SPACs will operate until the closing of a business combination, other than income from the trust account investments and transaction expenses, are nominal.
 Accordingly, no other activity in the Company was reported for periods prior to December 6, 2018 besides CPH's operations as Predecessor.